-So, you want to be a social media specialist, do you?
-Have you done the research necessary to know what skills you must possess in order to make that dream come true?
+A social media specialist can be the difference between success and failure for your business.
+Do you know how to correctly use social media to make that vision for your company come true?
 If you’re still in the first stages of discovering what it takes, you’re in luck.
 HVMA Social Media has compiled a list of the expertise necessary to become a social media expert.

 Social Media Knowledge